ropensci/chopin/README.md

 ### Multiple rasters
 - There is a common case of having a large group of raster files at which the same operation should be performed.
-- `chopin::distribute_process_multirasters` is for such cases.
+- `chopin::par_multirasters` is for such cases.
 An example below demonstrates where we have five elevation raster files to calculate the average elevation at counties in North Carolina.
 ``` r
 ncpath <- "../testdata/nc_hierarchy.gpkg"
 nccnty <- terra::vect(ncpath, layer = "county")